andwang1/BrainSurfaceTK/models/pointnet/README.md

 6. Bravo!
 You're ready to run PointNet++ Segmentation.

-If you've set up the virtual environment from before, you can run your experiment by calling the following script from the main level of the repository:
+If you've set up the virtual environment from main-level README, you can run your experiment by calling the following script from the main level of the repository:

 ```
 python3 -m scripts.segmentation.PointNet.run_pointnet_segmentation